 In the medical world, more attention should be paid to the replication crisis and other issues in the research culture, according to the initiators of the Rotterdam R.I.O.T.
 Science Club.
 With seminars and education, these young scientists are determined to bring about a shift to Open Science.

-Molecular radiation biologist Dr. Julie Nonnekens and developmental psychologist Dr. Charlotte Cecil have both been granted a Starting Grant from the European Research Council (ERC).
-With the prestigious grant the young scientists of Erasmus MC can expand their research projects.
+Dr. Nitika Taneja and Dr. Ali Akyildiz will receive a Starting Grant from the European Research Council (ERC) this year.
+The prestigious grant allows young scientists to develop their research projects.

 AstraZeneca’s adenovirus-based covid-19 vaccine is associated with a 30 percent increased risk of the rare side effect thrombocytopenia, or too few platelets, compared to Pfizer’s mRNA covid-19 vaccine.
 This has been confirmed by research coordinated by Erasmus MC’s Department of Medical Informatics, published in The BMJ.

 Joining the forces and expertise of clinicians, laboratory specialists and scientists is essential in providing the best care for people with hereditary and familial tumors.
 Erasmus MC’s ‘Academic Center for Familial and Hereditary tumors’ brings these groups together.

 The best way to address risk factors for future pandemics is a One Health approach that balances and optimizes the health of people, animals, and ecosystems.
 That is the message of the The Independent Task Force on COVID-19 and other Pandemics, which includes Prof Dr Marion Koopmans of the Erasmus MC and Pandemic & Disaster […]